DataDog/integrations-extras/cert_manager/README.md

 ### Service Checks

 `cert_manager.prometheus.health`:
-Returns CRITICAL if the Agent fails to connect to the prometheus endpoint, otherwise returns UP.
+Returns CRITICAL if the Agent fails to connect to the Prometheus endpoint, otherwise returns UP.

 ### Events